mendelt/secure-programming-rust/presentation.md

 # Checklists?
 * Input Validation
-* Output encoding
+* Output Encoding
-* Authentication and password management
+* Authentication and Password Management
 * Cryptographic Practices
-* Error handling and Logging
+* Error Handling and Logging
 * etc.

 ---
 ![bg right](img/confused.jpg)
-* Checklists are usefull but;
+* Checklists are useful but;
   * Am I missing anything?
   * Where did these checklists come from anyway?
 * What are we trying to do anyway?

 ---
-# My take on Secure programming:
+# My take on secure programming:
 * ### Programming
   - Write code that can do the stuff you want
 * ### Secure programming